BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Methodology

-We test for the added benefit of the H\textsc{i}-correlated component with the test statistic \eq{ \Delta\chi^2 = \hat{\chi}_\mathrm{GD}^2 - \hat{\chi}^2 , } which is expected to be $\chi^2$~distributed with $2$~degrees of freedom when the data are drawn from the null-hypothesis distribution.
+We test for the added benefit of the H~\textsc{i}-correlated component with the test statistic \eq{ \Delta\chi^2 = \hat{\chi}_\mathrm{GD}^2 - \hat{\chi}^2 , } which is expected to be $\chi^2$~distributed with $2$~degrees of freedom when the data are drawn from the null-hypothesis distribution.
 If only a single frequency band is used, then $\Delta\chi^2$ is expected to be $\chi^2$ distributed with only 1 degree of freedom.

-The statistical significance of the correlation between the data and the H\textsc{i} morphology template can be estimated from~$\Delta\chi^2$.
-By comparison with an ensemble of null-hypothesis simulations, one can calculate a p-value or a probability to exceed (PTE) as PTE~=~1~-~CDF, where CDF is the cumulative distribution function of the ensemble.
-We assume an underlying $\chi^2$~distribution with a given number of degrees of freedom instead, which allows us to calculate the p-value or PTE above the simulation level, i.e., when CDF~=~1.
-The simulation distribution matches the $\chi^2$ expectation over the range for which it has support, but the reported significances are less reliable above the simulation level ($\sim3\sigma$).
+The statistical significance of the correlation between the data and the H~\textsc{i} morphology template can be estimated from~$\Delta\chi^2$.
+The ensemble of $\Delta\chi^2$ measurements from the null-hypothesis simulations matches a $\chi^2$~distribution with the given number of degrees of freedom.
+This allows us to calculate a p-value or a probability to exceed (PTE) as PTE~=~1~-~CDF, where CDF is the cumulative distribution function of the ensemble up to the $\Delta\chi^2$ value we get from the data.
 We convert the PTE to an equivalent Gaussian deviate to present the significance as a number of standard deviations from the mean.
+The reported significances, however, are less reliable $\gtrapprox3\sigma$, where there are no $\Delta\chi^2$ measurements from the null-hypothesis simulations.